-Parents are encouraged to observe in classrooms.
-Please contact the Guidance Office to arrange visitation.
+Visitors will be extremely limited to campus this school year.
+Please contact the Guidance Office to ask approval for such a visit.
+Approval will be handled in a case by case basis.
 A minimum of 24 hours is needed in advance.
-Visitors must sign in and obtain a visitor tag from the front office.
+Visitors must sign in, participate in a health screening, and obtain a visitor tag from the front office.